SimonRibeiro/Naturebytes-Wildlife-Cam-Kit/README.md

 ## How to run
 OS images from the community’s website comes with the files in the *Desktop* and the *Naturesbytes* folders, both in /home/pi/

-To start camera:
+To start the camera:
 1. Plug fully charged power supply in the Raspberry Pi’s micro-USB *PWR* port
 2. Plug in screen and HID
 3. Launch the *launch_nbcamera.sh* file from the *Naturebytes/Scripts* folder
 4. Unplug peripherals
 5. Close case and set in selected area
-6. When the PIR detects a change in heat, it will trigger capture and by default save the created file in the */usb0* folder (with or without a usb storage actually plugged in)
+6. When the PIR detects a change in heat, it will trigger capture and by default save the created file in the */usb0* folder (with or without a USB storage actually plugged in)